-Just get a new iPad Pro?
-Here's how to set up Face ID.
+Did you just get a new iPad Pro?
+Make sure to set up Face ID!

 How to turn on Attention Awareness for Face ID on iPad Pro

-With or without Required Attention on, you can enable Attention Awareness, which will check for your direct attention before dimming the iPad Pro display or lowering the volume of alerts.
-This is both better for battery consumption and loud alerts when you're right next to your iPad Pro.
+With or without Require Attention on, you can enable Attention Awareness, which checks for your direct attention before dimming the iPad Pro display or lowering the volume of alerts.
+This is better for both battery consumption and quieter alerts when you're right next to your iPad Pro.

 - Launch the Settings app on your iPad Pro.